Félix Correia: Loan to Marítimo

 On 31 January 2023, Correia was loaned to Marítimo for the rest of the season.
 Pablo Moreno was also playing for Marítimo at the time; Moreno and Correia were swapped for each other three years earlier.

 Marítimo finished the season in 16th place, leading them to face Estrela da Amadora (who had finished 3rd in the Liga Portugal 2) in the relegation play-off.
 After a 3–3 draw (aggregate score over two legs), the game went to a penalty shootout.
 Correia missed the decisive penalty and Marítimo was relegated to the second division for the first time in 38 years.

 Loan to Gil Vicente

 On 22 August 2023, Correia returned to Portugal in another new season-long loan to a Primeira Liga club, this time Gil Vicente.

 Gil Vicente

 On 2 July 2024, Correia signed with Gil Vicente on a permanent contract for the next four seasons.

 Lille

-On 17 July 2025, Correia moved to Lille in France on a four-year contract.
+On 17 July 2025, Correia moved to Ligue 1 side Lille in France on a four-year contract.
+Later that year, on 26 October, he scored his first goal for the club in a 6–1 victory over Metz.

+Loan to Sevilla

+On 1 September 2026, Correia joined La Liga club Sevilla on loan for the 2026–27 season.